-- Aspects of a HOME Program (i.e., screen projects, market activities, review and certify tenant income, and counsel potential homebuyers), or - An entire HOME activity. (i.e., manage a tenant based rental assistance program or review requests for HOME funds for the rental housing production set-aside)
+- aspects of a HOME Program (that is, screen projects, market activities, review and certify tenant income, and counsel potential homebuyers); or - an entire HOME activity (that is, manage a tenant based rental assistance program or review requests for HOME funds for the rental housing production set-aside).

 When a CHDO is acting in the capacity of a HOME sub-recipient, it may not also receive HOME funds to develop, sponsor, or own housing funded through the sub-recipient activity it is administering.
 Doing so constitutes a conflict of interest for the CHDO.

-For example, if a CHDO is distributing funds for a rental program for a PJ (as a sub-recipient), the CHDO may not grant itself money for rental projects it is developing.
+Example: If a CHDO is distributing funds for a rental program for a PJ (as a subrecipient), the CHDO may not grant itself money for rental projects it is developing.